 Einstein’s Nobel Prize in Physics

-In 1921 Einstein was awarded the Nobel Prize in Physics for his work on the photoelectric effect, which explained how light particles (photons) could knock electrons off a metal surface.
-This discovery was pivotal in the development of quantum theory.
+In 1921 Einstein received the Nobel Prize in Physics for his account of the photoelectric effect.
+He had described how light particles called photons can eject electrons from the surface of a metal, and this constituted one of the milestone developments in the understanding of quantum theory.

 Life in Germany and Emigration to the United States